50 big and small things worth getting rid of this spring

 Old postcards

-This is a very sensitive issue, but nevertheless it needs to be resolved.
-Leave the most cordial postcards from the dearest people (especially those who are no longer with you), and use the rest for collages (if this is your hobby) or turn them over for recycling.
+This is a very delicate issue, but nevertheless it needs to be resolved.
+Keep the heartiest cards from the people you love most (especially those who are no longer with you), and use the rest for collages (if this is your hobby) or recycle.

 Old computer trash